hhff/spree-ember/packages/core/README.md

 designed to work tightly with the [Spree](http://github.com/spree/spree) rails engine, via [Spree AMS](http://github.com/hhff/spree_ams).

+**Note:** This Package is included with `spree-ember-storefront`.
+If you're using that, there's no need to install this seperately.

 This addon also adds the following models:
 * Address
 * Address